ye-ses/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This directory has files containing I/O redrecions commands
+This directory contains files that excecutes I/O redirections.

-The file 0-hello_world contains command to print hello,world.
+The hello_word file just prints "hello,world"
-The file 1-confused_smiley prints a confused smiley when executede
+The confused_smiley prints the confused smiley
+The hellofile file prints the contents of the passwd file in the /etc directory The 3-teofiles prints the contents of passwd and hosts in the /etc directory